How to Host Your WordPress Site on Multiple AWS Server Instances

 So in this article, let’s get down to the business of setting up a WordPress site on multiple instances of AWS servers.

-Note: Once you know how to set up a WordPress installation on AWS, look out for articles coming soon about setting up WordPress for autoscaling to multiple instances to be able to handle spikes in traffic.
+Note: Here’s a quick guide on how to install WordPress on a single AWS instance (like the one that comes with its Free Tier account).
+Once you know how to set up a WordPress installation on AWS, check out our articles on setting up WordPress for autoscaling to multiple instances to be able to handle spikes in traffic.

 Step 1: Registering an AWS Account